entando/entando-docs/vuepress/docs/_posts/2023-08-17-spring-boot-websockets.md

 ## Add an HTML page to test the service
 Here I followed the Baeldung tutorial and created a simple HTML page for testing the basic STOMP chat client.
-> *Note:* In a real implementation the sockjs library can be included in a microfrontend (e.g., React, Angular, etc.), or an existing STOMP component can be reused (for example, [react-stomp](https://www.npmjs.com/package/react-stomp)), but that is left as an exercise for the reader.
+> *Note:* In a real implementation, the sockjs library can be included in a micro frontend (e.g., React, Angular, etc.), or an existing STOMP component can be reused (e.g., [react-stomp](https://www.npmjs.com/package/react-stomp)), but that is left as an exercise for the reader.

 1. Create `main/webapp/index.html`:
 ``` html